perseus784/RAEES/README.md

 user can add a new custom keyword using "add keyword or add keywords" command the name of function should given for the keyword that is added.

-It uses a sql database to store your keywords and func names.....so you can copy that database and use it for future projects.
+It uses a sql database to store your keywords and func names.
+So you can copy that database and use it for future projects.